 Think of De Morgan’s rules:

-We could capture the common form of these two rules in a single formula by taking and as variable names ranging over a set of logical operators, and then by asking what substitutions for and would satisfy the following equation:
+We could capture the common form of these two rules in a single formula by taking and as variable names ranging over a set of logical operators, then asking what substitutions for and would satisfy the following equation:

 We already know two solutions to this operator equation, namely, and Wouldn’t it be just like Peirce to ask if there are others?